smmd/smmd.github.io/about.md

 # About Me

-Mexican passionate about software development.

-**Location:** Mexico
+Hey there!
+I'm Sag, a Mexican software engineer passionate about building robust and scalable backend systems.
+I love diving deep into software architecture, contributing to open source, and sharing knowledge with the tech community.

 **Pronouns:** She, Her
 **Work:** Senior Software Artisan
 **Education:** MX-IPN